JeremyCoxBMI/kase/README.md

 Using this approximated distribution, a z-score and subsequent p-value (two-tailed) is calculated for each kinase.

 An inexact approximation:
-    Standard normal distribution is used as simplifying assumption; although we expect a skewed distribution due ot proximity to zero.
+    Standard normal distribution is used as simplifying assumption; although we expect a skewed distribution due to proximity to zero.
     While a large n=100,000 (random) simulations can be accomodated, this is a tiny fraction of all the true combinations.
 141 C 10 ~= 617 trillion Nonetheless, this is sufficent to rank and compare effect size.